 8 Ways to Avoid the Post-Holiday Financial Blues

 Make a list and check it twice.
-Make a “must-buy” list and then check it carefully.
+Make a “must-buy” list and check it carefully.
 Remember, even small $15 or $20 gifts can really add up.
-Rather than purchasing a gift for co-workers and friends, consider sending holiday cards, baking cookies or treating them to coffee.
+Rather than purchasing gifts for co-workers and friends, consider sending holiday cards, baking cookies or treating them to coffee.

 Budget for non-gift expenses.
 Many holiday costs are associated with non-gift items, such as decorations, wrapping paper, or entertaining.
 When setting your holiday budget, be sure to include these items so there are no post-shopping financial surprises.

 Keep track of your spending.
 A good budget is always evolving.
 Keep track of your spending as you make purchases so you can determine whether you are over or under on your budget.
 If you overspent on decorations, cut back on entertaining.
 Making adjustments now to correct your spending is far less painful than waiting until the bills appear in January.

 Use cash.
 Struggling to stay within budget?
 Try taking only cash to the store.
 This will force you to stick to your budget, and the act of handing over all those bills will also help make you more cognizant of what an item actually costs.

 Start saving early.
 Frustrated by holiday shopping this season?
 Next year, a little pre-planning can help you avoid the shopping blues.
 Starting this January, put $25 or $50 aside each month in a high-yield savings account.
 You’ll save more (without feeling the pinch) and build your gift-giving fund.

 Skip the mall.
 Shopping malls and mega stores are designed to provoke impulse spending.
 It’s easy to go in for one item —and thanks to all those special “buy now” offers—come out with more than you planned or budgeted.
 Shopping online promotes objective spending and smart purchasing decisions.
 Plus, it makes price comparison easier.